ldwxlnx/FeatureCoPP/README.md

 structures regarding bottom-up program comprehension.
 The calculated values are a heuristic to assist developers in their decision, which features are suitable for physical separation.
 This heuristic - namely `PSPOT` (Physical Separation Potential) - is an additive compound value consisting of two sub-heuristics:
 1. `ER` (Encapsulation Ratio)
 	Represents the ratio of declared and used symbols to all used symbols within a particular `CD`.
-Hence, `ER` is rational within the interval [0,1].
+Hence, `ER` is real within the interval [0,1].
 2. `CS` (Comprehension Support).
 	Ranks found syntactic structures against a recommendation vector by calculating the respective cosine similarity.